stelzinga/MF/MGT_99.Legend.md

 These are the Services Clients tend to expect either because they already receive it, or because they are an accepted norm of level of Service, or because it is a mandated Service e.g., regulatory requirement.

 ### Change
-Change Services consists of Services applied to Run Services such that the Run Services generate more Revenue and/or at lower Cost and/or at lower Risk.
+Change Services consists of Services applied to Run Services such that the Run Services generate more Revenue, and/or protects existing Revenue and/or at lower Cost and/or at lower Risk.

-For each Service, there are various aspects that are relevant:
+For each Service, there are various aspects:
 - Overview: description which can include aspects like history, Environment, and including details of what the Service consists of and what the benefit is for the Client / Venture.
 - Internal/External: is the Service delivered internally (to another Objective that needs it as input) or externally (to a Client).
 - Activity: the Activity/Activities delivering the Service.
+- Competitors: companies that offer similar or exactly the same Service.
 ________________________________________
 ## Operations
-Operations is the active component of the Profile Tree.
-It involves the performance of Processes through Resources (Staff, Assets and Suppliers) to deliver Results in the form of Services as per the Strategy.
-Operations generate Cost and Risk.
+Operations involves the performance of Processes through Resources (Staff, Assets and Suppliers) to deliver Results in the form of Services to ultimately yield Revenue.
+Operations generate Cost and Risk, both undesired, but also unavoidable.
-The so called *Operating Model* a.k.a.
-Operational Plan construed as part of Planning reflects the manner in which Operations are performed.
+The so called Operating Model construed as part of Planning reflects the manner in which Operations are performed.
-Operations are the most work intense part of the Profile as they reflect actual work done to deliver the Services.
-Operations is *also* a Business Function which adds to the importance of this Profile Tree Item as it involves additional Processes not directly related to the provision of Services, but rather support of, sustainability and resilience.
+Operations are the most work intense part of the Profile as it reflects actual work done to deliver the Services.
+Operations is sometimes also deemed a Business Function.
+Operations are dynamic in that they evolve over time under the direction of Management.

 Operations are performed by Groups of Staff within the Activities of a Venture, see [## Organising] and they tie directly in to Goals and Objectives, see [## Planning].

-Key deliverables for Operations are:
+Key deliverables for Operations are its five outputs:
 - Run
 - Change
 - Revenue